OpenACC/openacc-best-practices-guide/08-Advanced.markdown

     !$acc wait
 ~~~~

-The above code initializes the values contained in `a` and `b` using seperate
+The above code initializes the values contained in `a` and `b` using separate
 work queues so that they may potentially be done independently.
 The `wait(1)
 async(2)` ensures that work queue 2 does not proceed until queue 1 has
 completed.
 The vector addition is then able to be enqueued to the device